therealdydx/ITP1-Assignments/README.md

 # Intro To Programming 1 Assignments
+This repository consists of assignments and game projects as part of the module.

+# Assignment Files
-This repository consists of the Sleuth assignments as part of the module. p5.js library was used for the assignments, which are the sketch.js files in each folder.
+p5.js library was used for the assignments, which are the Sketch.js files in each folder.
 This repository also contains a game project assignment as part of the module requirements.

 ## Sleuth Assignments
 Case 101: